Broadcasting from Home

-Broadcasting from Home is the third studio album by the Penguin Cafe Orchestra, and was released in 1984 on E.G. Records.
+Broadcasting from Home is the third studio album by the Penguin Cafe Orchestra, released in 1984 on E.G. Records.
 The opening song was named after PCO leader Simon Jeffes found a discarded harmonium in an alleyway in Japan.

 The original vinyl record was pressed by Polydor from a damaged master and had a distinctive click on the first track.
 Polydor wouldn't pay to restore this, and fans therefore had to wait until the CD's 2008 release by Virgin (which by then had bought the Editions EG catalogue) to hear the undamaged track.